01 of 07

 Traditionally in Japan, Masu boxes are made of wood, used for drinking sake and for measuring rice portions.
 The origami version is used primarily to give gifts of all different kinds.

-The... divider gives the box 4 equal sections, making it ideal for gifts of sweets like the Japanese 'Mochi' rice cakes.
-This box with divider would make an awesome organiser for small objects like push pins, sewing supplies or jewellery too!
+The divider gives the box 4 equal sections, making it ideal for gifts of sweets like the Japanese 'Mochi' rice cakes.
+This box with divider would make an awesome organizer for small objects like push pins, sewing supplies or jewelry, too!

 For this step by step photo tutorial you will need a square piece of paper, this needs to be the same size as the paper you used to make the Masu Box.

 You will need:

 Continue to 2 of 7 below.

 - Square paper

 02 of 07